DeclarativeHub/ReactiveKit/README.md

     }
 ```

 Exciting!
-Operator `consumeLoadingState` takes the loading state listener and updates it each time a state is produced by the loading signal.
+The operator `consumeLoadingState` takes the loading state listener and updates it each time a state is produced by the loading signal.
 It returns a safe signal of loading values, i.e. it unwraps the underlying value from the `.loaded` state.
 In our example that would be `Signal<UIImage, Never>` which we can then bind to our image view and update its content.

 #### Transforming loading signals

 ReactiveKit provides a number of operators specific to loading signals like `value`, `mapValue`, `mapLoadingError`, `dematerializeLoadingState` and `flatMapValue`.
 You can, however, apply regular signal operators to loading signals that operate on their values.
-To do that, use `liftValue` operator.
-For example, to skip first three values and delay them for a second, do the following:
+To do that, use the `liftValue` operator.
+For example, to skip the first three values and delay them for a second, do the following:

 ```swift
 aLoadingSignal.liftValue {